 Here is what you should do:

 Set a standard, then strive to beat it.
 Make the mundane a game.
 I now time how long it takes to rake leaves.
 How long does it take me to pile up a section of the front yard?
 Then I set my timer for how long it takes me to bag all of the leaves.

 Oh, yeah -- the goal is to beat last week's time.
 I also had a few buddies over one day, and we did the yard together.
 Cost me a few beers, but as a group, we did it faster and it was more fun.
 You can do the same for your fitness routine if that is what you are dreading to do each day.
 Make each day a race and have buddies to help keep the pace.

 To those considering joining the military but are worried about getting in shape and need a little motivation to get moving, try these steps:

-Also consider my lean down plan.
+Also consider my Lean Down Plan.

 You have to ask yourself how badly you want to join the military.
 Bad enough to work out daily?
-You need to realize something very important: your fitness level will one day save your life or a buddy's or victim's life.
-That is how seriously you have to take your health, fitness, and weight loss.
-Not just to lose weight but to save your life when you need it in the military, police, and fire fighter professions, or with self-defense or natural disaster.
+You need to realize something very important: Your fitness level one day will save your life or a buddy's or victim's life.
+That is how seriously you have to take your health, fitness and weight loss.
+Not just to lose weight but to save your life when you need it in the military, police and firefighter professions, or with self-defense or natural disaster.
 Adding fitness to your routine will prolong your life.
 So fitness is a win-win.

 You just need to build a habit and stop making excuses.
 Some things are best started on your own.
 You do not need a group to train each day, although it is nice.
 You will find like-minded people once you get moving to where all the people who move congregate.

-Get Moving and change your world.
+Get moving and change your world.